mounikakalakonda/WeatherApp/README.md

 5. Every panel has a background picture that describes the weather at the city - eg. sunny/rainy/cloudy.

-6. Every panel shows city name,temparture,pressure,humidity,and weather condtion.
+6. Every panel shows city name,temperature,pressure,humidity,and weather condtion.
+## API Used

 ## Prerequisites